be-great/alx-low_level_programming/0x00-hello_world/README.md

    puts
    putchar
 # Concepts:
-- steps takes to creat the exe file, simple c code
+- steps takes to create the exe file and simple c code